Aliases for SMARCA2 Gene

 GeneCards Summary for SMARCA2 Gene

 SMARCA2 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily A, Member 2) is a Protein Coding gene.
 Diseases associated with SMARCA2 include Nicolaides-Baraitser Syndrome and Schimke Immunoosseous Dysplasia.
-Among its related pathways are AMPK Enzyme Complex Pathway and Chromatin organization.
+Among its related pathways are RB in Cancer and AMPK Enzyme Complex Pathway.
 GO annotations related to this gene include nucleic acid binding and transcription regulatory region DNA binding.
 An important paralog of this gene is SMARCA4.

 UniProtKB/Swiss-Prot for SMARCA2 Gene